What are high index lenses?

 #4 More Brittle

-High index lenses aren't as strong than standard index equivalents.
-Their lesser impact resistance makes then more brittle and susceptible to shattering.
-If you play contact sports or have a physically demanding occupation, you may prefer to choose high index lenses made from polycarbonate or Trivex which offer greater durability and impact resistance.
+High index lenses aren't as strong as standard index equivalents.
+Their lesser impact resistance makes them more brittle and susceptible to shattering.
+If you play contact sports or have a physically demanding occupation, you may prefer to choose high index lenses made from polycarbonate or Trivex, which offer greater durability and impact resistance.

 High index lenses are more expensive due to the materials and manufacturing processes involved, plus market forces such as their aesthetic appeal and subsequent demand.
 The higher refractive index substrate materials used in these lenses are more costly to produce, resulting in a higher price point for the end product.

-However, the benefits of high index lenses make them worth the investment.
-They provide thinner and lighter lenses with superior optical clarity, making them a popular choice if you have a strong prescriptions.
-Plus, with proper care and handling, these lenses can last just as long as standard index lenses, making them a cost-effective option in the long run.
+However, the benefits of high-index lenses make them worth the investment.
+They provide thinner and lighter lenses with superior optical clarity, making them a popular choice if you have a strong prescription.

 High index lenses thickness chart